STATE TESTING INFORMATION

 Student Participation: Students with significant cognitive disabilities who are unable to take the Smarter Balanced Summative Assessments even with accessibility supports and whose Individualized Education Program (IEP) indicates assessment with an alternate test.

 Content and Format: The content of the alternate assessment will be based on alternate achievement standards derived from the California Content Standards for students with the most significant cognitive disabilities.
 The alternate assessments are anticipated to be delivered on the computer, with a field test preceding the operational administration.

 California Science Test (CAST)

 The California Science Test (CAST) is an online test based on the California Next Generation Science Standards (NGSS).
 CUSD will administer the CAST to eligible students in grades five and eight and in high school.

-Clovis Unified students will be taking the California Assessment of Student Performance and Progress (CAASPP) tests from April 3, 2018 through June 6, 2018.
-Students in grades 3 through 8 and grade 11 will be taking the Smarter Balanced (SBAC) English Language Arts and Math tests and students in grades 5, 8 and 10 will be taking the Science test.
+Clovis Unified students will be taking the California Assessment of Student Performance and Progress (CAASPP) tests from April 1, 2019 through June 5, 2019.
+Students in grades 3 through 8 and grade 11 will be taking the Smarter Balanced (SBAC) English Language Arts and Math tests and students in grades 5, 8,11 and any new 12 grader will be taking the Science test.
 Students in Special Education, who have been designated, will be taking the California Alternative Assessment (CAA) in the same grade levels as SBAC.

 For more information on the exact dates of testing, you may contact your child’s school.